OWASP/Top10/2017/en/0xa2-broken-authentication.md

 Confirmation of the user's identity, authentication, and session management are critical to protect against authentication-related attacks.

-There may be authentication weaknesses if your application:
+There may be authentication weaknesses if the application:

 * Permits automated attacks such as [credential stuffing](https://www.owasp.org/index.php/Credential_stuffing), where the attacker has a list of valid usernames and passwords.
 * Permits brute force or other automated attacks.